-Nearly all varieties of mint today are considered fast-growing plants.
-This makes the process of harvesting them more flexible and easy for the gardener.
+Their growth rate makes the process of harvesting more flexible and easier for the gardener.

-I’ve been growing and harvesting mint for years, and I’ve never failed miserably with this herb.
-I made some mistakes, but with research and practice, I was able to overcome them.
+I’ve been growing and harvesting mint for years.
+I’ve never failed miserably with this herb.
+I’ve made some mistakes, but with research and practice, I overcame them.

-Broadly speaking, knowing when to harvest mint is perhaps the trickiest part of growing this herb.
+Knowing when to harvest mint is the trickiest part of growing this herb.
 You should consider several factors before choosing the right time to cut your mint.

-Let’s look closely at each one of these principles!
+Let’s analyze each one of these principles right now!

 Here’s what you should think about when deciding to harvest your mint: